 Dr. Cherniss has been studying emotional intelligence for a long time.
 In 1999, he published a paper citing a 19-point case for businesses to pay attention to emotional intelligence, using a compilation of data.

 Comparing the results of the group of sales agents hired on the basis of EQ and those hired using the typical measures (e.g. experience, education, and IQ), the case study reveals that the sales agents hired on the basis of EQ outsold other salespeople by $91,370 for a net revenue increase of $2,558,360.

 If that weren’t enough, the high EQ employees had 63% less turnover during the first year than those selected in a typical manner.

-The link between emotional intelligence and performance is undeniable.
-A study by TalentSmart which tested emotional intelligence alongside 33 other important workplace skills, and found that emotional intelligence is the strongest predictor of performance, explaining a full 58% of success in all types of jobs.
+The link between emotional intelligence and performance is difficult to deny.
+A study by TalentSmart tested EQ alongside 33 other essential workplace skills and found that it is responsible for 58% of one’s job performance.

 Cooper, S. (2017).
 Look For Employees With High EQ Over IQ [online] Available at: https://www.forbes.com/sites/stevecooper/2013/03/18/look-for-employees-with-high-eq-over-iq/#2d8cc4196daa [Accessed 12 Jun.
 2017].

 Deleon, M. (2015).
 The Importance of Emotional Intelligence at Work. [online] Entrepreneur.
 Available at: https://www.entrepreneur.com/article/245755 [Accessed 13 Jun.
 2017].